Lumi-supercomputer/LUMI-AI-example/docs/containers.md

 In this example we will use the second option as this approach is used in the [LUMI AI workshop material](https://github.com/Lumi-supercomputer/Getting_Started_with_AI_workshop).

 The latest versions of the provided containers can be found at `/appl/local/containers/sif-images`.
-This folder includes base containers, following the naming convention `lumi-rocm-rocm-version-number.sif` and containers that already include a ML framework and some commonly used packages.
+This folder includes base containers, following the naming convention `lumi-rocm-<rocm version number>.sif` and containers that already include a ML framework and some commonly used packages.
 The names of the `.sif` files indicate which ML framework is installed and which versions are used for `ROCm`, `Python` and the framework.

 ## Interacting with a containerized environment